 •Slide the rotor registration adapter (3) onto the axle register on the axle flange with the smaller O.D. facing toward the rotor/hat (4), Photo 3.
-NOTE: Verify axle stud size and patten.
-Then have a qualified machine shop drill the bolt circle of the hat/rotor to the correct stud size and pattern.
-Slide the hat/rotor into place, Figure 1 and Photo 4.
+Align the correct hole pattern in the rotor/hat with the stud pattern on the axle flange and slide into place, Figure 1 and Photo 4.
 NOTE: The rotor/hat must fit flush against the axle flange or excessive rotor run out may result.
 Install three lug nuts (finger tight) to keep the rotor/hat assembly in place while continuing with the installation.
+NOTE: Some OEM and after market axles come with stud sizes larger than 0.50" diameter.
+Verify stud size and have a qualified machine shop drill the bolt circle of the hat/rotor to the correct stud size, if necessary.